heristop/linkfolio/README.md

 ### 2. Integrating into an existing Next.js project

-Install `linkfolio` package in your Next.js / Tailwind project:
+Install the `linkfolio` package in your Next.js / Tailwind project:

 ```bash
 npm install linkfolio